 Mr. Shanks, an independent director, has served as a director on our Board since April 2021.
 Mr. Shanks has 42+ years experience in the automotive industry, including seven years served as Executive Vice President and CFO at Ford Motor Company (NYSE: F), an automotive manufacturer, from April 2012 through May 2019.
 During some of his tenure as CFO, Mr. Shanks also oversaw Ford's Corporate Strategy and the Ford Motor Credit Company.
 Mr. Shanks retired on January 1, 2020.
 Prior to that, Mr. Shanks was Vice President and controller at Ford, and also served as the company's Chief Risk Officer.
 He was appointed a corporate officer of Ford in July 2004, when he was elected to the position of Vice President, Operations Support, Finance and Strategy, Ford of Europe and Premier Automotive Group (PAG).
 Prior to that, Mr. Shanks was CFO for PAG, as well as for Mazda Motor Corporation, a multinational automaker.
 In addition to other finance functions in Taiwan's Ford Lio Ho Motor Company and business development activities in Ford's Asia-Pacific operations.
-Mr. Shanks has a bachelor's degree in Foreign Service from Georgetown University and a master's degree in International Management from the American Graduate School of International Management.
+Mr. Shanks has a bachelor's degree in Foreign Service from Graduate School of International Management.